giftbalogun/kudaopenapi_node/README.md

 Enable your product for local transactions with the KudaOpenAPI!
 With the KUDA Open APIs you can embed services unto your platform and connect your customers to a wide range of banking services.

+With Kuda Business API, you can easily integrate financial services into your business processes, allowing you to focus on other aspects of your business.
+At the same time, we care for your financial needs.
+Our API is designed to be easy to use, secure, and reliable, ensuring you get the best possible experience.
+Kuda is designed with partnerships in mind.
+By embracing Open Banking, we aim to provide third-party innovators access to our technology to deliver more value to users.

 Before you proceed, ensure you have a [Kuda Business account](https://business.kuda.com/)!.
 You can link this account to your profile to get approved for live.

 Get your token from the [Developer Dashboard](https://developer.kuda.com/)!.